skywardmc/adrenaline/README.md

   <br />
   <br />
   <p align="center">
-    Lightweight performance layer with no extra features attempting to make Minecraft as fast as possible
+    Leading, lightweight, and unbiased performance modpack with no QoL features
     <br />
     <a href="https://github.com/intergrav/Adrenaline/wiki">Explore the wiki</a>
-    ·
-    <a href="https://www.youtube.com/watch?v=xiZOyZ-sblw">View Demo</a>
     ·
     <a href="https://github.com/intergrav/Adrenaline/issues">Report Bugs</a>
     ·